Motor Setup

 Motor Profile Configuration

-Here we will enter the rated motor parameters.
+In this section, you will enter the rated motor parameters.

-tab, select the Motor Nameplate Ratings
+Navigate to the Peripheral Selection tab, select the Motor Nameplate Ratings page.

 TIP